CityofToronto/bdit_data-sources/here/here_aggregation.md

 ### Travel time request app

-The travel time data request app (only accessible with VPN) was created by U of T students as a part of their computer sciemce project.
+The travel time data request app (only accessible with VPN) was created by U of T students as a part of their computer science project.
 It allows users to draw segments using the here routing network, and download the drawn segments as geojson.
 There are a few issues with the returned geojson (an extra `[]` brackets, and some formatting issues around multi linestrings)

 Steps to format geojson from the app:

-1) Open the geojson on an text editor and get rid of the outer most square brackets `[]`
+1) Open the geojson on a text editor and get rid of the outer most square brackets `[]`

 2) Inspect the geojson on [geojson.io](http://geojson.io) or QGIS